axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 Signals
 -------

-Inputs: None
+Inputs: None.

 Outputs:

 * ``Text data``

-  Segmentation covering the content of files filtered in a tree of files
+  Segmentation covering the content of files filtered in a tree of files.

 Description
 -----------

 This widget is designed to import one, some or all the files contained in a selected folder.
 The output is a segmentation containing a segment for each imported file.
-Each segment has annotations with keys : folder name (depth_0), depth level (depth_1, depth_2, ...), file depth level, file encoding and confidence, file name and file path
+Each segment has annotations with keys : folder name (depth_0), depth level (depth_1, depth_2, ...), file depth level, file encoding and confidence, file name and file path.

 The interface of **Text Tree** is available in two versions, according to whether or not the **Advanced Settings** checkbox is selected.